CPE Requirements - FAQs

 - Category 4: Insolvency and Restructuring

 If the course does not fall into any of the five categories, you may select ‘Others’.

-For members who are not registered/registering as public accountants, there is no requirement on the types of CPE activities that are mandatory, except for the minimum 2 ‘verifiable’ hours of ethics for each CPE year or 6 'verifiable' hours of ethics over a rolling three-year period.
-As such, if you are updating your CPE records in the ISCA eServices portal, you can select “Not applicable” for your CPE activities.
+Members are required to fulfil the minimum 2 ‘verifiable’ hours of ethics for each CPE year or 6 'verifiable' hours of ethics over a rolling three-year period.
+As such, if you are updating your CPE records in the ISCA eServices portal, you can select Category 2: Ethics and Professionalism for ethics hours.

 If there are no such options available to you, the Institute also provides a wide range of ethics courses (Competency Category 2).